Published January 2016 | Revised November 23, 2024

 Can I adjust the Gross Earnings on their T4's to reflect the benefits given in 2010 and how do I report these benefits with unpaid source deductions to Revenue Canada?

 Answer: You are required to adjust box 14 as well as box 40 for the unreported benefits.
-These benefits trigger CPP and EI source deductions (as shown in the benefits chart referred to above so you will also have to correct/adjust these boxes on the T4 slip).
-The taxable benefits may also attract income tax.
+These benefits trigger CPP and EI source deductions.
+CRA T4130 Employers Guide - Taxable Benefits and Allowances has a Benefits Chart.
+The taxable benefits may also attract income tax and/or GST/HST.

 Post a paycheque (for each affected employee) for the amount of the benefits and deductions due, with the balance as a payroll advance to be repaid.